sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 ### Create the random fact endpoint

-Let's create a new controller using the NestJS CLI:
+Then we use the NestJS CLI again to create a new controller:

 ```sh
 $ nest generate controller facts